Corrina Owens shares her proven methods for reducing churn risk

 Lower your churn rate with better pipeline generation

-In a nutshell: the key to churn reduction is building better relationships with users.
+Churn reduction comes down to building better relationships with users.

 Reach out to champions at target accounts to learn about their goals and how they’re using your tool.
 Then identify ways to help them hit their targets.